 New opportunities have opened up for software to meet market needs, whether it’s to support new policies, spur business growth, or make drivers’ lives easier.
 After a year of building better developer tools for mobility businesses, the Smartcar team came across recurring questions that we believe will shape conversations in 2022.

-🚗 Are there enough connected cars for pure software-based auto solutions?
+🚗 Are there enough connected cars for software solutions to become a norm?

-💼 Is there potential for exciting new business models to disrupt driver experiences of today?
+💼 What is the potential for new business models to disrupt and improve today's driver experiences?

-📱 What new technologies will accelerate EV adoption?
+📱 What new technologies will accelerate EV adoption and infrastructure?

 Here are four exciting things we’re looking out for this year.